KWSmit/nvim-ev3.nvim/README.md

 The startpoint of your program is `main.py`.
 This file is automatically created for your new project.

+When choosing `micro-python` as interpreter, it means that `pybricks-micro-python` will be used as interpreter.

 After creating a new project, all following commands are performed on this project.